The woman with 14-inch biceps made history as an athlete, but Violette Morris was defamed by a sexist government and rumors of Nazi collaboration.

 Just how deeply, if at all, Violette Morris was entrenched in Nazism remains debated.
 Had this symbol for progressive sexuality truly bonded with evil, or was it merely convenient for a society that couldn’t understand or respect her to brand her as such?

 Violette Morris: A “Colossus” From The Start

-Morris was born in France in April 1893 to Baron Pierre Jacques Morris and Élizabeth Sakakini.
+Violette Morris was born in Paris, France on April 18, 1893, to Baron Pierre Jacques Morris and Élizabeth Sakakini.
 Her family was of elite, Jerusalem-Arabs and she was sent to a convent for education.

 As a natural athlete, she excelled at javelin, shot put, swimming, and even boxing.
 As she got older, Morris’s size became absolutely intimidating.

 She may have only stood five feet and five inches, but her biceps were the circumference of most women’s necks at a colossal 14 inches.
 Author and historian Anne Sebba says Violette Morris “apparently coined the motto as a schoolgirl, ‘Anything a man can do, Violette can do, too.'”

 At the age of 20, Morris wed a man (in what was likely an arranged marriage) named Cyprien Gouraud.
 At the onset of World War I, Gouraud went to fight and Morris, in turn, volunteered to serve as an ambulance driver patrolling the front lines.